General Use Guidelines

-9. Temporary parking for guests if there is not enough garage and driveway spaces available for parking on the resident's Unit is available at the Recreation Center for a period not to exceed seven (7) days under the following conditions:
+9. Temporary parking for guests if there is not enough garage and driveway spaces available for parking on the resident's Property/Unit is available at the Recreation Center for a period not to exceed seven (7) days (the Term) under the following conditions:

 b.
 Residents are responsible for cleaning up oil drippings or any other staining fluid resulting from the guest vehicles.